day trip to Plymouth Massachussetts

 Coles Hill Burial Ground

-Just across the street from Plymouth Rock is the Cole Hill Burial ground, which is the first cemetery used by the Mayflower Pilgrims.
+Just across the street from Plymouth Rock is the Cole Hill Burial ground, the first cemetery used by the Mayflower Pilgrims.

 You will also find a granite sarcophagus that contains the remains of some of the Pilgrims which are believed to be those of Mayflower settlers buried here in the winter of 1620-21.